 Innovation takes time.
 We won’t see fully autonomous vehicles congesting the urban streets any time soon.
 But OEMs and Tier 1 providers are actively exploring certain core self-driving car technologies.
-ADAS technology is the decisive piece of the puzzle.
+ADAS technologies are the decisive piece of the puzzle.
 It’s critical for the safety, comfort, and ease of driving.
 And ADAS technology’s value will only continue to rise as autonomous cars approach the city streets.

-Let’s find out how ADAS technology gets us closer to a fully automated future.
+Let’s find out how ADAS technologies gets us closer to a fully automated future.

-OEMs and Tier 1 vendors should build ADAS technology to beat the competition and meet safety requirements
+OEMs and Tier 1 vendors should build ADAS technologies to beat the competition and meet safety requirements

+So what is ADAS in automotive?
 The need to address safety issues on the road has crystallized into concrete government regulations.
-Official policies oblige OEMs and Tier 1 suppliers to use ADAS elements like rearview cameras in all new vehicles under 10,000 pounds (4,500 kilograms) and include autonomous emergency braking (AEB) systems in buses and trucks.
+Official policies oblige OEMs and Tier 1 suppliers to use ADAS components like rearview cameras in all new vehicles under 10,000 pounds (4,500 kilograms) and include autonomous emergency braking (AEB) systems in buses and trucks.
 These and similar regulations have become the biggest motivators for automakers to pursue ADAS opportunities.

-Quick takeaways from global ADAS market developments between 2018–2022
+Quick takeaways from global ADAS components market developments between 2018–2022

 The combination of increasing computing power, improved sensor technologies, and better software solutions can help automotive companies beat off the intense competition.
 No wonder ADAS technology is the fastest-growing segment in the automotive ADAS market.